Navigating Educational Funding and the Expanded E-Rate Program

 • Seamless Collaboration to connect and work in and out of the classroom with cloud-based communications, enterprise messaging and video conferencing

-UScellular® works with school districts in both urban and rural settings to connect students to the Internet, through secure private networks, mobile hotspots, connected devices, cloud-based communications and local expert guidance.
+UScellular® collaborates with school districts in both urban and rural settings to connect students to the Internet, through secure private networks, mobile hotspots, connected devices, cloud-based communications and local expert guidance.
 We also provide an E-Rate specialist on hand to answer your questions and guide you through the arduous application process.

 Are you ready to see if you are taking advantage of all the E-Rate offerings?
 Set up a no-commitment consultation with our Education Funding and E-Rate Team to uncover potential gaps in your application process.
 Let's connect.